joey3001/C-Bakery/README.md

             code .

-#### To download a file containing the contents of this repository to a location of your choice, please follow these instructions.
+#### To download a file containing the contents of this repository to a location of your choice :

 1. Use a web browser to go to the repository webpage at [this link.](https://github.com/joey3001/CSharpBakery)
 2. Click on the green button labeled "code" towards the right side of the page's center.
 In the drop-down menu that opens, click on the button labeled "Download Zip."
 3. Once your download is complete, open the zipped file.
 Click on the button labeled "Extract All" at the top of your file explorer.
 4. Choose the location in which you want to extract the files, and navigate to that location once this process is complete.

-## Known Bugs
+## 🐛 Known Bugs

 No known bugs are present at this time.

-## Support and contact details
+## 📫 Support and contact details

 If you have an issue, reach out to me at josephnero111@gmail.com

-## Technologies Used
+## 🛠️ Technologies Used

   * C# V7.3
   * .NET Core V2.2